 It's clear to see from the responses given that, within finance departments, there's an increased hunger for better information, so they can contribute in more impactful ways.
-When asked about top priorities, 50% of finance professionals said they want to provide a higher quality of data to company leadership to guide business decisions, and 25% said they want to get more involved with strategy.
+When asked about top priorities, over 40% of finance professionals in the public sector said they want to provide a higher quality of data to their organisations leadership to guide business decisions, and 27% said they want to get more involved with strategy.

 Linked to this is the 'continuous accounting' trend that has risen in the finance world.
 It's no longer enough to simply assess performance at month-end, or to put fixed annual budgets in place.
-Finance teams must continuously assess their situation, so they have constant visibility of financial health and can make instant decisions to be bold or cautious accordingly.
+Finance teams across the public sector must continuously assess their situation, so they have constant visibility of financial health and can make instant decisions to be bold or cautious accordingly.